grafana/developer-advocacy/workshops/infinity-plugin/README.md

 Infinity is not installed by default.

-Please follow the instructions [here](https://grafana.com/docs/learning-journeys/infinity-json/install-data-source/) on how to install the Infinity plugin.
+Please follow the instructions [here](https://grafana.com/docs/learning-journeys/infinity-json/install-data-source/) to install the Infinity plugin.

 ## Add the Infinity data source plugin

 Once the plugin is installed, Infinity has to be added as a data source.

-Please follow the instructions [here](https://grafana.com/docs/learning-journeys/infinity-json/add-data-source/) on how to add the Infinity plugin.
+Please follow the instructions [here](https://grafana.com/docs/learning-journeys/infinity-json/add-data-source/) to add the Infinity plugin.

 ## Explore the TfL API